ucc23/updt_UCC/README.md

 ## 4. Updating the site

+Updating the site requires running two scripts: `D_summ_cmmts.py` and `E_update_UCC_site.py`.

+The `D_summ_cmmts.py` script generates a file containing a natural language summary of the objects' characteristics, comments assigned to each object in different articles, and other relevant information (descriptors).
+The json files with comments are stored in the `data/json_cmmts/` folder (must be manually generated).
+The result of running this script is the `UCC_summ_cmmts.json` file which is used by the next script to generate the site content.

 The `E_update_UCC_site.py` script applies the required changes to update the ucc.ar site.
 It processes the **entire** UCC catalogue and searches for modifications that need to be applied to update the site.